apollographql/federation/RELEASING.md

 ## `lerna version`

-Important part is tagging with e.g.`@apollo/federation-internals@2.0.0-preview.7`, etc in each sub-repo
+Learn more about the [`lerna version` command](https://github.com/lerna/lerna/tree/main/commands/version).
+For our purposes, the important part is that `lerna` will create a tag for each package (e.g. `@apollo/federation-internals@2.0.0-preview.7`).

 #### Why does `package-lock.json` get updated?

-`npm version` is getting called due to [lerna version lifecycle hooks](https://github.com/lerna/lerna/tree/main/commands/version#lifecycle-scripts), which calls `npm i --package-lock-only` causing the package lock to get regenerated (this is a good thing)
+`npm version` is getting called due to [lerna version lifecycle hooks](https://github.com/lerna/lerna/tree/main/commands/version#lifecycle-scripts), which calls `npm i --package-lock-only` causing the package lock to get regenerated (this is a good thing).

 ## Publishing